-Freeport Hotels l Portland Casco Bay Lodging l Scarborough-Cape Elizabeth l Portland-Casco Bay
+Freeport Hotels l Portland Casco Bay Region l Scarborough-Cape Elizabeth l Portland-Casco Bay

-Beyond being a shopper's paradise, Freeport is also known as The Birthplace of Maine.
+The town of Freeport Maine is best known for outlet stores and LL Bean.
+It was voted the "Best Weekend of Shopping in New England" by Yankee Magazine Readers for the second year in a row.
+Beyond being a shopper's paradise, the town of Freeport is also known as The Birthplace of Maine.
 Colonists used to gather for meetings at Jameson Tavern, an establishment that is still active in Freeport today, to plot their separation from Massachusetts in 1820.
 Many historical buildings are still standing in Freeport thanks to the local historical society, including many original homes, schools and churches.
-In fact, the town is so dedicated to preserving their historical buildings that when a McDonald's wanted to open up on one of the properties, it was only allowed if it kept the original building, giving it a unique New England feel.
+In fact, the town is so dedicated to preserving their historical buildings that when a McDonald's wanted to open up on one of the properties, it was only allowed to do so if it kept the original building preserving the unique New England feel.

-South Freeport is home to a large working fishermen's harbor, where visitors can dine on fresh steamed lobster and seafood while watching boats travel in and out.
+South Freeport is home to a large working fishermen's harbor, where visitors can dine on fresh steamed lobster and seafood while watching boats travel in and out of the Harraseeket River.
 If you are looking for some adventure on the water, hop onboard a scenic ocean cruise or sailboat charter.
-Visitors can also rent kayaks and other equipment to explore tidal rivers full of wildlife.
+Visitors can also rent kayaks or enjoy an LL Bean Discovery School tour with a Maine guide to explore tidal rivers full of wildlife.

 Whether you come for the fabulous shopping, the natural beauty of Wolfe's Neck Woods State Park or just a visit to a charming Maine town, Freeport will not disappoint.